| I

 personally attend.
 And it means trusting him to open doors for

-We find an intriguing example of the stunning perfection of
+service once he’s done preparing me.
+A Gift in Season We find an intriguing example of the stunning perfection of

 God’s timing when waiting is required in 2 Kings 8:1-6.
 The